In today’s rapid-fire innovation time, company leaders are actively adopting technology and disrupting their processes with automation.

 During the scaling process, CTO can help you with:

-- Finding the most cost and time-effective sol
+- Finding the most cost and time-effective solutions.

-what is a CTO in business?
-A CTO has to be not only a senior developer but a person with a broad range of expert knowledge.
+What is a CTO in business?
+A CTO has to be not only a senior developer.
+It is a person with a broad range of expert knowledge.
 This specialist is kind of a business analyst and business development manager with deep tech knowledge.

 That is why vendors often hire CTOs as a service in their funding rounds to convince their investors.

-CTO can not only represent an idea of the project but show investors the expertise in effective development and share the project’s technical solutions and business benefits.
+CTO can not only represent an idea of the project.
+This expert also shows investors the expertise in effective development and share the project’s technical solutions and business benefits.

 When pitching your product, a CTO can assist you with:

-- Prove that the project’s team has a deep expertise
+- Prove that the project’s team has deep expertise.

 A CTO can advise with such recruiting aspects as:

-- Determining the developers’ soft skills and check whether they are good team players
+- Determining the developers’ soft skills and checking whether they are good team players.

-To maintain the high quality of the product and keep it reliable, an audit should be conducted once in six months or so.
+An audit should be conducted once in six months or so to maintain the high quality of the product and keep it reliable.
 Hiring an external CTO to conduct an audit has a huge perk.
-Thus it is possible to get an unbiased opinion.
+Thus, it is possible to get an unbiased opinion.